 As they say, it is important that you take anything you find on social media with a pinch of salt.
 The vaccine does not affect your period.
 In fact, the COVID-19 vaccines are one of our best preventive tools to fight the deadly virus and tide over this second wave of the pandemic.

 To start with, there is no actual data or evidence to connect COVID-19 vaccines to your menstrual cycle.
-Millions of women worldwide have already taken the vaccine, and no worrying claims were recorded anywhere.
-It is a lifesaving vaccine that you need to take as soon as you can.
-Presently, the vaccine is safe for all women above the age of eighteen, except the ones who are pregnant and breastfeeding.
+Millions of women worldwide have already taken the vaccine and no worrying claims were recorded anywhere.
+It is a vaccine that you need to take as soon as you can.
+Presently, the vaccine is safe for all women above the age of eighteen.

 We also need to understand that the menstrual cycle is a natural bodily process that does not decrease or limit the immune response of your body.
 Menstruation comes with hormonal changes that might minimally impact the way you react to side effects or an illness.
 However, it absolutely does not decrease your immunity.